 Course description: This course focuses on agricultural equipment that is commonly used in conjunction with GPS technology.
 Planters, combines, fertilizer application equipment and sprayer application equipment are commonly equipped with GPS equipment to control and record operational parameters.
 These parameters focus around the equipments geographic location and can be recorded simultaneously with the volume of product applied and weather information (wind, temperature, humidity, etc.).
 GPS guidance is one of the main technologies to be studied throughout the course.
 The management of this equipment and the GPS technologies used to control and record this information is the focus of the course.

 For further information and registering for the online course:

 Course Outline (PDF)

-For specific questions and more information contact: Kent Shannon, Natural Resource Engineer, University of Missouri Extension-Boone County, email@example.com, 573-445-9792
+For specific questions and more information contact: Kent Shannon, Natural Resource Engineer, University of Missouri Extension in Boone County, email@example.com, 573-445-9792

-Off the Shelf Precision Ag Software – Its Utility for On-Farm Research (PDF) - Presentation Made at 2012 Minnesota Crop Pest Management Shortcourse on December 13, 2012
+Off the Shelf Precision Ag Software – Its Utility for On-Farm Research (PDF) - Presentation made at 2012 Minnesota Crop Pest Management Shortcourse on Dec.
+13, 2012